 Your brain can only handle one thought at a time.
 Super-fast, mind you, but only one at a time.
 So when you have a lot of unwanted thoughts running in the background, you can’t expect conscious thoughts to be clear or coherent.

-Too much external stimuli clog up the works too.
-The more plugged-in and connected you are, the worse the situation!
-Try having one day a week with zero electronics — no phone, no computer, no TV…
+Too many external stimuli clog up the work too.
+The more plugged-in and connected you are, the worse the situation.
+Try having one day a week with zero electronics — no phone, no computer, no TV.

 Just you, unplugged from the world.
-The world won’t stop without your input, and you’ll be just fine without updating your Facebook status or texting/calling/tweeting anyone for a day.
+The world won’t stop without your input, and you’ll be just fine without scrolling on your Instagram feed or posting that BeReal for a day.

 Finally, cut back on your social obligations.
 If you’re already slammed with responsibilities, let the book club slide.
 Do you really need to be on the leadership committee?
-No… Focus on what is truly important to you and say no to the rest.
-Solution: an electronics-free day once a week and cut back on social obligations.
+Focus on what is truly important to you and say no to the rest.

-If you spend 5 minutes a day on organizing your hit list, you can free up memory AND focus on what needs to be done.
-This is a great relief and allows you to put your mental energies on what you need to accomplish.
-Solution: a daily hit list that you commit to completing.
+If you spend five minutes a day organizing your hit list, you can free up your memory and focus on what needs to be done.
+This is a great relief and allows you to put your mental energies into what you need to accomplish.

 This is a silly, fun little exercise that effectively clears your mind.
 For the next 10 minutes, write down whatever thoughts you are having, no matter how random or ridiculous they may be.